 - (1) Roll Call of the States

 - (2) Public Comment Period and Other Communications

 - (3) Approval of Minutes of the last regular meeting and of any special meetings held since the last regular meeting.

 - (4) Report of the Treasurer

 - (5) Report of the Executive Director

 - (6) Report of the Executive Committee and Other Committees

 - (7) Unfinished Business

 - (8) New Business

 - (9) Report of the Resolutions Committee

 - (10) Report of the Nominating Committee (at annual meeting)

 - (11) Election of Officers and Executive Committee (at annual meeting)

-- (12) Report of Chair
+- (12) Report of Chairman

-- (13) Comments by Chair-Elect (at annual meeting)
+- (13) Comments by Chairman-Elect (at annual meeting)

 - (14) Adjournment

-The Commission may order any matter placed on the agenda for any meeting as special business or, in his or her discretion, the chair may place upon the agenda any matter which he or she deems of sufficient or pressing importance.
+The Commission may order any matter placed on the agenda for any meeting as special business or, in his discretion, the chairman may place upon the agenda any matter which he deems of sufficient or pressing importance.